mountaineerbr/shellChatGPT/README.md

 ## 🎯  Project Objectives

-- Implement nice features from OpenAI API version 1.
+- Implement nice features from` OpenAI API version 1`.

 - Provide the closest API defaults.

 - Let the user customise defaults (as homework).

+- Première of `chatgpt.sh version 1.0` should occur at the time when OpenAI launches its next major API version update.

 <!--